JacksonKolb/pigLatin/README.md

 Once you have Python installed, go ahead and clone this repository.

+**NOTE: If you don't have python installed, you can `brew install python3`**

 # Running through Docker

+Although it's awesome to understand CLI tools for docker, the GUI is super convienent.
+You can download docker desktop here : https://github.com/JacksonKolb/pigLatin

+For the sake of simplicity, let's use the CLI.

 Then from the project directory you just cloned the project into, run: